flutter/website/src/docs/development/platform-integration/platform-channels.md

 platform-specific APIs whether available in Kotlin or Java code on Android, or in Swift or Objective-C code on iOS.

-Flutter's platform-specific API support does not rely on code generation, but rather on a flexible message passing style:
+Flutter's builtin platform-specific API support does not rely on code generation, but rather on a flexible message passing style.
+Alternatively, the package [Pigeon][] can be used for [sending structured typesafe messages][] via code generation:

 * The Flutter portion of the app sends messages to its *host*, the iOS or Android portion of the app, over a platform channel.